SUNET/sunet-se-code/README.md

 The service is run as a docker container, so we need docker in the machine that will host the site.

-There are 2 locations in this service: the public location that will serve the static site, and a restricted location (protected with basic auth credentials) offering the `/refresh-content` endpoint, which when accessed will trigger fetching all the new content from the content repo and building it.
+The container runs an NGINX process, with 2 locations: the public location that will serve the static site, and a restricted location (protected with basic auth credentials) offering the `/refresh-content` endpoint, which when accessed will trigger fetching all the new content from the content repo and building it.

 Clone the code repo and cd to the docker container: